stahta01/cmoc/doc/cmoc-manual.markdown

     }

 This routine will receive the character to be printed in register A.
-It **must** preserve registers B, X, Y and U.
+It **must** preserve registers B, X and U.
 It does not have to preserve A.
+A normal CMOC function will automatically preserve U, but an assembly-only function will not, so it must preserve U itself.

+When targeting for the Color Basic environment, the routine will receive character code 13 to represent a new line, rather than code 10.

-Install it at the appropriate time with this call:
+Install the routine at the appropriate time with this call:

-    void *oldCHROOT;
+    ConsoleOutHook oldCHROOT;

     oldCHROOT = setConsoleOutHook(newOutputRoutine).